wbchristerson/feed-reader/README.md

 # The Jasmine Library For A Feed Reader Application

 This is a web-based application developed by Udacity which reads RSS feeds.
-As an exercise in writing tests using the [Jasmine](http://jasmine.github.io/) library, I have added some tests to exam simple functionality involving the loaded feeds and the menu.
+As an exercise in writing tests using the [Jasmine](http://jasmine.github.io/) library, I have added some tests to `feed-reader/jasmine/spec/feedreader.js` to examine simple functionality involving the loaded feeds and the menu.

 ### Running The Application